 Indirect revascularization procedures:

 An EDAS (encephaloduroarteriosynangiosis) procedure, sometimes called pial synangiosis, also detaches the superficial temporal artery from the scalp, similar to an STA-MCA.
 But instead of attaching the donor blood vessel directly to another artery, it is sutured onto the surface of the brain.
 This allows new vessels to form in the brain.

 EMS (encephalomyosynangiosis) is a microsurgical procedure that takes a small portion of the temporalis muscle from the side of the head and places it on the surface of the brain to increase blood circulation.

 Omental Transposition uses part of the omentum (a section of the peritoneum, or membrane lining the abdominal cavity and organs) as a graft onto the surface of the brain to increase blood flow.

 A Dural Inversion reverses the flaps of fibrous dural tissue on the meningeal vessel of the skull.
 The inverted blood vessels give additional oxygenated blood to the surface of the brain.

 Our team of leading Long Island physicians specialize in cerebrovascular and endovascular conditions, including brain aneurysms, arteriovenous malformations (AVM) and carotid stenosis such as Moyamoya.
-As one of New York City area’s premier neurosurgical groups, NSPC offers patients the most advanced treatments of brain and spine disorders at our centers.
+As one of the New York City area’s premier neurosurgical groups, NSPC offers patients the most advanced treatments for brain and spine disorders at our centers.
 Talk with one of our Moyamoya surgery specialists to see what the best treatment option is for you or your child.